nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     ![App running in the emulator](media/tutorial-ionic/ionic-sidemenu.png)

-  >**Note**: If you have previously run the VS Emulator for Android and you have errors, try deleting the emulator VM instance in Hyper-V Manager.
-Otherwise, if you have any trouble see [Troubleshooting] (https://msdn.microsoft.com/en-us/library/mt228282).
+  >**Note**: If you have previously run the VS Emulator for Android and the app won't load, try deleting the emulator VM instance in Hyper-V Manager.
+For more info, see [Troubleshooting] (https://msdn.microsoft.com/en-us/library/mt228282).

 ## Get your app running on iOS <a name="configiOS"></a>